tidymodels/modeldatatoo/cran-comments.md

 All user-facing functions require internet access, and examples are thus placed in `\donttest{}`.

+Description title has been expanded, as per request.

 ## R CMD check results

 0 errors | 0 warnings | 0 note